A divorce is a legal action which dissolves a marriage.

 Additional information on child support may be found within the Department of Social Services publication “Child Support in South Dakota, a Handbook for Parents.”
 The handbook may be obtained at your local Department of Social Services Office.

-This brochure is based in South Dakota law and is designed to inform, not to advise.
+This information is based in South Dakota law and is designed to inform, not to advise.
 No person should ever apply or interpret any law without the aid of an attorney who knows the facts and may be aware of any changes in the law